 If you own a website, SEO and Google rankings are probably very important to you.
-You may even spend a lot of timing checking search terms related to your niche to see where you rank on Google.
+You may even spend a lot of time checking search terms related to your niche to see where you rank on Google.

-Is this you?
 You log into your Google Analytics dashboard to check your traffic stats then pop over to the Webmasters tools to look at your Search Analytics to see what keywords people are using to get to your site.
 Then you decide to test out a few to see where you ranked.

 I noticed I was appearing high up in Google search for a variety of keywords.
 Whilst doing my happy dance, I paused to think about what I’d done to deserve it.
 The things I write about are mostly commonplace and written about by millions of other bloggers and media outlets.
 It’s not that I didn’t want to pat myself on the back, I’m just overly cautious and with good reason.